 Essentially, if you require a dental procedure for something else that Original Medicare normally covers, there is a chance it may be covered.
 Before expecting coverage, double-check on the specific circumstances of your situation in your plan or contact your dental office (who may be able to help you).
 Medicare Supplement, or Medigap, plans may also help pay for dental expenses by assisting with Original Medicare deductibles and coinsurances.

 If you’re looking for a Medicare plan that includes more traditional dental coverage, you may want to enroll in a Medicare Part C, or Medicare Advantage, plan.
-These plans will often include coverage for dental procedures, checkups, and services, including preventative dental cleaning, dental x-rays, fluoride treatments, oral exams, diagnostic services, and more.
+These plans are offered by private insurance companies (though approved by the government) and will often include coverage for dental procedures, checkups, and services, including preventative dental cleaning, dental x-rays, fluoride treatments, oral health exams, diagnostic services, and more.

 It’s important to check the fine print of your plan to see exactly what dental procedures are covered.